SwedbankPay/developer.swedbankpay.com/_includes/merchant-authenticated-consumer.md

-## Merchant Authenticated Consumer
+## Delegated SCA (Strong Consumer Authentication)

 {% include jumbotron.html body="When the consumer is identified and
 authenticated by the merchant, the consumer's identity can be included in the Payment Order request." %}

-**Merchant Authenticated Consumer** is performed as an alternative to [Checkin][checkin] when creating the Payment Order upon the initializaiont of the [Payment Menu][payment-menu].
-You can use Merchant Authenticated Consumer only if you have an agreement with Swedbank Pay.
+**Delegated SCA** is performed as an alternative to [Checkin][checkin] when creating the Payment Order upon the initialization of the [Payment Menu][payment-menu].
+You can only use Delegated SCA if you have an agreement with Swedbank Pay.
 The additional `nationalIdentifier` field described below should be added to the `paymentorder.payer` object already in the Payment Order creation request, as an alternative to `consumerProfileRef`.

 {% include alert.html type="warning" icon="warning" header="Bank ID
-authentication required" body="In order to use the Merchant Authenticated Consumer feature, you need a **legal agreement with Swedbank Pay** which mandates that the consumer identified by the `nationalIdentifier` is authenticated with **Bank ID** prior to the request." %}
+authentication required" body="In order to use the Delegated SCA feature, you need a **legal agreement with Swedbank Pay** which mandates that the consumer identified by the `nationalIdentifier` is authenticated with **Bank ID** prior to the request." %}

-An example of how a Merchant Authenticated Consumer request looks like is provided below (abbreviated for brevity):
+An example of how a Delegated SCA request looks is provided below (abbreviated for brevity):

 {:.code-view-header}
 **Request**